Jon Theodore: Biography

 Theodore has also completed a collaboration with Zack de la Rocha of Rage Against the Machine entitled One Day as a Lion.
-Their first EP was released on July 22, 2008 In January 2012, he joined Giraffe Tongue Orchestra, replacing fellow former Mars Volta drummer Thomas Pridgen.
+Their first EP was released on July 22, 2008.
+In January 2012, he joined Giraffe Tongue Orchestra, replacing fellow former Mars Volta drummer Thomas Pridgen.
 He recently played as Dam Funk's touring drummer during his Fall 2012 US Tour.

 A press release from the band Queens of the Stone Age revealed that Theodore would contribute drums on their upcoming album ...Like Clockwork.
 He played on the title track on the album, which was the first Queens album to reach number one on the Billboard 200.
 It also reached number two on the UK Albums Chart and was nominated for three Grammy Awards, including Best Rock Album.
 Following the release of the album in 2013, he became the permanent drummer of Queens of the Stone Age.

 In 2018, Theodore performed drums on certain sections of the score for the video game Red Dead Redemption 2.
 His Queens of the Stone Age bandmates Josh Homme and Michael Shuman also are featured on the score.

+In 2024, Theodore made his 7th appearance as a guest performer with The 8G Band on Late Night with Seth Meyers.

 Influences

 Theodore draws inspiration from many different forms of music but those most prevalent in his playing are jazz, fusion, and rock.
 He has also touched upon another factor which adds to his individual style – "Then there's a whole bunch of stuff from Haiti because my dad's Haitian.
-My favorite Haitian drummer is this guy called Azor (drummer) ... ...The Haitian music that moves me has the drumming from the voodoo rituals.
+My favorite Haitian drummer is this guy called Azor...
+The Haitian music that moves me has the drumming from the voodoo rituals.
 It moves me because the patterns are connected to different spirits; it's a spiritual thing that is interconnected with dancing, sacrifice and devotion.
 It's fully passionate.
 There is nothing contrived about it."

 In interviews he regularly cites Billy Cobham of The Mahavishnu Orchestra as his main drumming influence: "My all-time favorite drummer is Billy Cobham.
-I love the way he plays... ...[his] playing is so natural, powerful and dynamic at the same time.
-I pattern a lot of stuff after him.".
-He has also been heavily inspired by John Bonham of Led Zeppelin: "He had one of the best feels in the history of rock... ...because [of him] I try and play with as much bombast as I possibly can."
+I love the way he plays ... [his] playing is so natural, powerful and dynamic at the same time.
+I pattern a lot of stuff after him."
+He has also been heavily inspired by John Bonham of Led Zeppelin: "He had one of the best feels in the history of rock ... because [of him] I try and play with as much bombast as I possibly can."

 Theodore has also mentioned the following drummers and musicians as influences: Elvin Jones, Neil Peart, Keith Moon, Phil Rudd, Tony Williams, Sebastian Thomson, Tim Soete, Herbie Hancock, Doug Scharin, Joseph "Zigaboo" Modeliste, Mitchell Feldstein, Damon Che, Dale Crover, John McEntire, Ryan Rapsys and Brann Dailor.